 This doesn’t mean we don’t or shouldn’t create XF in the back swing.
 If we didn’t create XF, and our hips and shoulders turned the same amount we would just be spinning.
 This also doesn’t make any sense.
 Think of throwing a pitch, punching something, hitting a tennis forehand.
 We need a differential between our shoulders and hips to stretch the muscles of our torso.
 More might not equal better once we have a certain amount however, and maximising this differential shouldn’t be our focus.
 We can allow both our upper and lower bodies to rotate and still create XF.
 This will allow us create a big backswing turn, which gives plenty of time for speed to be produced in the downswing.
 This is a really important point: The more time we have to produce speed in the downswing, the easier it is to produce speed.
 Bigger turns and longer back swings give us more time to produce force on the downswing.
 This can obviously be taken too far and lead to issues which affect speed.

-When we dive deeper into the the available golf research it clearly shows us that X-factor is not the main determining factor for generating high levels of club head speed, but it does play a part.
-As mentioned earlier, “X-factor Stretch”, which talks about the increase in shoulder and hip separation in transition from back swing to downswing will be discussed in the next post.
+When we dive deeper into the available golf research, it clearly shows us that the X-factor golf swing is not the main determining factor for generating high levels of club head speed, but it does play a part.
+As mentioned earlier, the “X-factor Stretch,” which talks about the increase in shoulder and hip separation in the the transition from the backswing to the downswing, will be discussed in the next post.
 This is when things get really interesting.

 For now though, here is an exercise you can practice to improve your ability to turn.
 Regardless of your swing beliefs – thoracic rotation aka shoulder turn is not something you want to be limited in.

 The seated position in this exercise stops you from turning your hips, isolating your thoracic spine and rib cage.
 I recommend about 5 reps each side, and it can be done as often as desired.
 To see improvements I recommend doing it at least every other day.